 Prepare for an unforgettable, epic adventure with Wildwire Wanaka!
 Tackle the world’s highest waterfall cable climb, making your way up sheer rock face and over suspension bridges with absolutely no experience necessary.
 Trust me, this one is a must-do.
 It’s incredibly fun, freeing and very safe.
 We took to it like naturals and enjoyed each second, learning about the local area, soaking in the views and challenging ourselves to do something new.
 There are three different climbs to choose from and we went with Level 2 ‘Wild Thing,’ but would love to go back and do the epic ‘Lord of the Rungs,’ on our next visit.

 Book Wildwire Wanaka here

 8. Indulge at Maude

-The Central Otago region is renowned for producing exceptional wine so it makes sense to add a winery or two to your itinerary.
+The Central Otago region is renowned for producing exceptional wine, so adding a winery or two to your itinerary makes sense.
 Located near Lake Wanaka, Maude is the perfect place to indulge.
 This family-owned wine company creates exceptional wine in a beautiful location.
 Stop in to the tasting room to learn about Maude Wines and sample a paddle of wines or a few delectable glasses.
-You can also grab a bite at Bistro Gentil of an evening Tuesday to Saturday and wander through the maple trees, a truly magical experience.
-Find Maude here.
+You can also grab a bite at Bistro Gentil for an evening Tuesday to Saturday and wander through the maple trees, a truly magical experience.